denim-bluu/meeting_transcripts_cleaner/README.md

 ## Notes & Limitations

-- There is no external API layer; Streamlit talks directly to domain services.
+- There is no external API layer; the Reflex UI talks directly to domain services.
 - Session data is ephemeral.
 Export results if you need persistence.
 - The intelligence pipeline makes one model call per chunk plus a larger aggregation call.
 Expect costs to scale with meeting length.
-- Model choices matter: the defaults target OpenAI’s `o3-mini` family, but you can swap models through environment variables as needed.
+- Model choices matter: the defaults target OpenAI's `o3-mini` family, but you can swap models through environment variables as needed.

 For deeper design rationale, see the target design document in the intelligence domain.